-Every year in the weeks that follow Easter holidays, there is up-swing in the number infections in children including ear infections.
+Every year in the weeks that follow holidays, there is up-swing in the number infections in children including ear infections.
 The factor which seems common to almost all of these infections seems to have been an increase in the number of sweets consumed.
 Please see the suggestions about dealing with ear infections.

 Purpose of this Site

 You can use it in several ways.
 By going directly to the section on improving your immunity, you skip some of the reasons for the suggestions.
 Additionally, the topics found to the left can lead you directly to helpful suggestions.
 Hopefully some of the ideas presented will stimulate critical thinking about the current view of immunity.